thoughton/simple-opt-tlh/README.md

 ==========

-[simple-opt.h](src/simple-opt.h) is a single header file which implements a simple, flexible and portable version of command line option parsing for programs written in C. it is designed to be (hopefully) intuitive while also being (hopefully) more powerful than traditional getopt or similar. it has no dependencies outside the standard library and is C99 compatible.
+[simple-opt.h](src/simple-opt.h) is a single header file which implements a simple, flexible, and portable version of command line option parsing for programs written in C. it is designed to be (hopefully) intuitive while also being (hopefully) more powerful than traditional getopt or similar. it has no dependencies outside the standard library and is C99 compatible.